 We fill the pavilions on a first-come first-serve basis and the time stamp on the online form submission or the date and time on the email will determine the order to review the request.
 The last few years we have filled to capacity for our field trips/large groups.
 A follow-up email will be sent to you from email@example.com.

 What are the benefits for the field trip attendees besides assigned time at the Festival?

 For any student tickets ordered by a school or group as a field trip, then the attending student will receive a special program–known as our “mini” program, that when returned, can admit that student’s family into the Festival for free up to six people (including the student).
 Any accompanying teachers or parents on these field trips also receive the student pricing.

 How many can you fit in a room/session?

-We can fit at least 200 people in each of the three pavilions.
-For the evening concerts, we are at a different location though the same address for parking, the South Jordan Community Center.
-This ballroom can fit 300+ people.
+We can fit at least 200 people in each of the three pavilions at the Murray City Park in Murray, UT.
+For the late afternoon activities/evening concerts, we are at a different location–the South Jordan Community Center as well as the Heritage Park in South Jordan, UT.
+The Center and the Park share the same parking.
+The Center’s ballroom can fit 300+ people.

 What ages/grades are best for this Festival?